Without something to sink its teeth into, the Wild Grip'r can feel a bit more Wild Slip'r.

 Once we were able to wrestle this tire into its desired round shape, it snapped into place on our rims first try using our Topeak Joe Blow Booster.
 The thin feeling sidewalls really don't resist that firm blast of air very much at all and the bead eased over our rim flanges without the use of any tools.
 The marginal support offered from the sidewalls had us burping air like we just chugged a liter of Dr. Pepper.
-This caused us to run the tire tubed a few times after losing air to the point our rim was taking too many shots.
-Tubed installation was equally as easy and we even preferred the additional support from inside the tire.
+This caused us to run the tire tubed a few times after losing air to the point our rim was taking too many hits.
+Tubed installation was equally as easy and for once we even preferred the additional support from inside the tire.

 We felt a bit unnerved on rock slabs, as the large knobs of the Wild Grip'r offered little support.

 We're not really sure why we elected the "Advanced" model of this tire when an "Advanced Reinforced" model was offered.
 Perhaps it was the fact that such a beefy tire weighed in at a paltry 800 grams and we couldn't help but see if it could hold up to some proper abuse.
 Although the tire survived our test period without any fatal wounds to the sidewall, that extra layer of protection is probably a good idea, even if it does add 270 grams.
 The shallow siping on the intermediate knobs was quick to disappear.

 Although there's quite a bit of rubber to work with on this tire, it seemed to wear pretty quickly.
 It came away from testing unscathed, but without going for sidewall protection, we feared we were one tire misplacement through a rock gap away from walking home.
 We liked the EXO casing on the Maxxis Minion DHF